tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/02. Back-end target settings/back-end-target-settings.md

 It validates requests to `wp-content/plugins/⋯/*.php`.

-Some plugins may be programmed to call PHP directly under the plugin directly.
+Some plugins may be programmed to call PHP directly under the own directly.
 Since many vulnerabilities are found in such plugins, it is possible to select "**Prevent Zero-day Exploit**" to block attacks aimed at those vulnerabilities.

-Also there are certain types of plugins which run a PHP file independently regardless of WordPress.
-This ends not to perform validation.
-In this case you can specify "**Force to load WP core**".
+Also there are certain types of plugins which execute a PHP file independently of WordPress.
+This ends not to perform validation by this plugin.
+For such a case, you can specify "**Force to load WP core**".

-"**Exception**" is almost the same as "**Admin ajax/post**", but plugin should be specified.
+"**Exception**" is almost the same as "**Admin ajax/post**", but plugin name should be specified.

 #### Themes area ####